 They tend to be less confrontational as they get older.

 Grant’s gazelles live in standard territorial, male-led herds.
 In more closed habitats, the herds tend to be smaller and more sexually segregated.
 Male gazelles have developed several ritualized postures to determine dominance.
 Younger males will fight, but as they grow older, the ritualized displays often take the place of fights.
 If neither combatant is intimidated, then they may confront one another and clash horns trying to throw the other off-balance.

 Mothers carefully guard their fawns.

 Breeding is seasonal but not firmly fixed.
 Gestation is approximately seven months, and the young are born in areas that provide some cover.
 Once the fawn can stand up and has been suckled, it seeks a suitable hiding place.
-The mother watches carefully and evidently memorizes the position before moving away to graze.
+The mother watches carefully and memorizes the position before moving away to graze.
 She returns to the fawn three to four times during the day to suckle it and clean the area.
-The lying-out period is quite long—two weeks or more.
-The fawn eats its first solid food at about 1 month of age but is nursed for six months.
+The laying-out period is quite long — two weeks or more.
+The fawn eats its first solid food at about one month but is nursed for six months.
 Grant's become sexually mature at about 18 months.
-By that time, the young males will have joined an all-male bachelor herd, but it will be some time before they become territory holders, if at all.
-Males from the bachelor herds challenge the territorial males, but only the strongest win territories, which they mark with combined deposits of dung and urine.
+By that time the young males will have joined an all-male bachelor herd, but it will be some time before they become territory holders, if at all.
+Males from the bachelor herds challenge the territorial males but only the strongest win territories, which they mark with combined deposits of dung and urine.